Cataract in dogs is a common condition as they age.

 This is where we are.

-Obviously, not everything is perfect and his initial sight has not been restored, but I started this treatment in early 2021 and my dog still sees normally during the day even if his night vision is imperfect.
-And I insist, he should be blind, he’s not.
+Obviously, not everything is perfect and his initial sight has not been restored, but I started this treatment at the end of 2020 and my dog still sees normally during the day even if his night vision is imperfect.
+And I insist, he should be blind, he's not.

 In summary, the current treatment is: